 Knowing when and how to wean your baby from milk, either breast or formula, and onto solid foods can be an anxious time for some parents.
 We understand, we’re parents too.
-For information, guidance and support, please make an appointment with Westchester Health to see one of our pediatricians.
+For information, guidance and support, please call (914) 232-1919 to make an appointment with one of our Westchester Health pediatricians.
 We’ll share our years of experience with you and answer any questions you may have.
 All along the way, we’re your partners in raising a happy, healthy child.
 Whenever, wherever you need us, we’re here for you.

 To read Dr. Adler’s blog in full, click here.